Almighty-Alpaca/JetBrains-Discord-Integration/README.md

 #### ...or compile from source

 As this project uses Gradle it's very easy to compile yourself.
-Be aware though that depending on your system this make take a bit as it needs to download the sources for IntelliJ first.
+Be aware though that depending on your system this may take a bit as it needs to download the sources for IntelliJ first.
 Open your favorite terminal and execute the following commands:

 ```bash